bmckenzie93/wild-water-world/README.md

 [3:30pm]
 I just finished the first draft of the navbar and showcase.
 I was stuck for a while on the overlay trying to get the text to NOT be transparent.
 I just had to keep trying for a while untill I figured it out.

+[10:30pm]
+I added images to the github repo for this and now my uber slow internet is having the hardest time pulling the updates...
+Whatever I am going to try and work on this without the new images for now.